What Is a Spiritual Journey? A Guide to the Inner Odyssey

 What is a Spiritual Journey?

-That is, while the experience of the spiritual journey may vary from individual to individual, it will still follow a universal structure, as we’ll see below.
+That is, while the experience of the spiritual journey may vary from individual to individual, it still follows a universal structure, as we’ll see below.

 spiritual journey triggers